ese5160/PLANT_SURVIVAL_SYSTEM/README.md

 - Status of all the Actuators were displayed in Node-red
 - NPK sensor can operates at 5V and the power supply for that might need to be separate than the RS485 (If RS485 is 3.3 V) {No need of 12 V}
 - Same TCC doesn't work on multiple pins.
+- MCU Internal reference voltage is not 3.3v, so using ADC narrows the resolution.